Budibase/website/content/blog/tutorials/database-gui.md

 Let’s go back to the _Data_ tab and add a new [data source](https://budibase.com/blog/data/data-sources/).
 You can add any of your databases here, and each of them has their own capabilities.

 In this example, we are using a MySQL database.
+We could equally create database interfaces for SQL Server, Postgres, Oracle, MongoDB, or a host of other database management systems (DBMSs).
+We could even create user-friendly interfaces for more complex cross-platform data modeling.

 Add the connection details and then you can create your queries.